 1. How to make a simple pistil using floral tape

 2. How to make a stamen and create the pollen from pastels

 3. How to cut petals and colour them for detail

 4. How to manipulate the flower petals to look real

 5. How to assemble the petals to the stem to create a "perpetual overlap" of naturally-looking petals

 6. How to make a standard flower or rose leaf stem

 This course is perfect for Beginners.
 Intermediates and Advanced paper florists and/or crafters will also find this course helpful and insightful.

 Hello!
 I'm Jessie Chui, the paper floral artist behind Crafted to Bloom, a studio in Mississauga, Ontario, Canada.
 I create intricate paper florals and high-end arrangements on a custom basis.
-My unique garden-inspired aesthetic had drawn recognition from numerous social media blogs and publications; I've been featured on 100 Layer Cake, Lia Griffith's Artist Interview Series, WedLuxe, Paper & Peony, just to name a few.
-When I am not making paper flowers, I teach my craft through my online courses, and I instruct private workshops and group workshops at the Aurora Cultural Centre and at The Paper Place in Toronto.
-I am a full-time mom to a 22-month old toddler, a lover of all things beautiful and intricate, a soccer enthusiast, and a family lawyer by profession.
+My unique garden-inspired aesthetic had drawn recognition from numerous social media blogs and publications; I've been featured on 100 Layer Cake, Lia Griffith's Artist Interview Series, WedLuxe, Holt Renfrew, just to name a few.
+When I am not making paper flowers, I teach my craft through my online courses, and I instruct private workshops and group workshops at the Aurora Cultural Centre, the Elora Centre for the Arts, and at The Paper Place in Toronto.
+I am a full-time mom to a 28-month old toddler, a lover of all things beautiful and intricate, a soccer enthusiast, and a family lawyer by profession.